DevExpress-Examples/dashboard-react-app-get-started/readme.md

-# Dashboard Client-Side Application (React)
+# Get Started - Client-Side Dashboard Application built with React

-This example is a ready-to-use client React application with the DevExpress Dashboard component.
+This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with React.
+Use it as a template when you need to create a similar web application.

-The example uses a modular approach that based on the client-server model.
-You need a server (backend) project and a client (frontend) application that includes all the necessary styles, scripts and HTML-templates.
-Note that the script version on the client should match with libraries version on the server up to a minor version.
+The example uses a modular client-server approach.
+The server (backend) project communicates with the client (frontend) application that includes all the necessary styles, scripts and HTML templates.
+Note that the script version on the client must match the version of libraries on the server.

-- The [asp-net-core-server](asp-net-core-server) folder contains an ASP.NET Core 3.1 Dashboard application.
+- The [asp-net-core-server](asp-net-core-server) folder contains the backend project built with ASP.NET Core 3.1.
-- The [dashboard-react-app](dashboard-react-app) folder contains a client application.
+- The [dashboard-react-app](dashboard-react-app) folder contains the client application built with React.

 ## Quick Start